mwangi-george/Data_Analysis_Case_Study/README.md

 # Data_Analysis_Case_Study
 This repo hosts a case study that you can use to tests your data analysis skills.
+Navigate to the datasets folder of this repository and find the dataset for this task (mobile_money_data.csv).

 # The Task
 A certain company has recently finished the data collection for a project on the use of Mobile Money services and the experiences of Mobile Money customers in three districts of Kenya.